WHAT TO EXPECT

 We want you to feel comfortable and to know you are welcome here!
-Our greeters & usher are here to help you find what you need, whether it’s our nursery downstairs, large print bulletins, Children’s Bulletins, our sanctuary doors, or anything else…
+Our greeters & usher are here to help you find what you need, whether it’s our nursery in the Parish Hall, large print bulletins, Children’s Bulletins, our sanctuary doors, or anything else…

 Each Sunday we offer a worship service at 9:30am with scripture readings, a time for the children, prayers, joyful music, a sermon, offering, Holy Communion, and a benediction.

-Our nursery for infants & children (up to 5 years) and Children’s Church (for all kids 3 years – 5th grade) is located downstairs in the Community Room.
+Our nursery for infants & children (up to 5 years) and Children’s Church (for all kids 3 years – 5th grade) is located in the Parish Hall adjacent to the sanctuary building.

 Holy Communion is celebrated every Sunday.
 You don’t have to be a member (or a Lutheran) to partake with us.
 As we share in bread and wine (or grape juice), we believe that Christ is truly present in the sacrament and among us.
 We welcome all baptized persons to join us for Communion, as they are comfortable doing so.
 Children are welcome to commune or to come forward for a blessing.

 If you are unable to come forward to receive Communion, please let the usher know and Pastor will be happy to bring Communion to you so that you may remain seated.